 The most commonly used type is lead-free Rossin core solder for electronic soldering.

 It is a device consisting of 2 or more clips and sometimes a magnifying glass/light is attached.
 The clips will help you to hold the things that you are trying to solder while using the soldering iron and solder.
-It is known as a very helping tool in soldering operation.
+It is known as a very helpful tool in soldering operations.

-Read also: How Does UnderWater Welding Works? and Types of Underwater Welding
+You might like: How Does UnderWater Welding Works?

 Safety in Soldering